☰

 Courtesy of Paul Quiambao, 2019.

-Coastal part of Broome, a town located in the Kimberley, Western Australia
+Coastal part of Broome, a town located in the Kimberley, Western

 Courtesy of MF Ubalde, July 2023.